samfrederick/Magnetar-PLUTO-files/README.md

 ```console
 user@computer:~/PLUTO$ ./pluto
 ```
 the code reads this initialization file to determine the specified simulation parameters.
 This begins the process of computation.
+* The *pluto.ini* file particular to these simulations specifies a spherical domain: radially (0<r<=2.0) in normalized units of stellar radius, (0 < theta < pi), and ( 0 < phi < 2pi) where we use the physics convention specifying phi as the azimuthal angle.